dykstrom/mazela-man/05-chapter-5/README.md

 ### Entity Factory

 Next we want to create a spawn method for enemies.
-In the MazelaManFactory, we add:
+In the `MazelaManFactory`, we add:

 ```java
     @Spawns("Ghost")